Infrastructure Domain SSL certificate

 This section contains guidelines to enforce security on a typical Carbonio installation.

 In this section we explain how to add an SSL/TLS certificate to a Carbonio installation.
-Carbonio supports the installation and management of Let’s Encrypt certificates: you can find directions for that in a dedicated article on Zextras Community portal.
+Carbonio supports the installation and management of Let’s Encrypt certificates: you can find directions for that in Carbonio Admin Panel, please refer to the dedicated article.

 This setup is mandatory if Carbonio is used in conjunction with mobile apps; it is also suggested for any installation in order to avoid the client browser’s warning about an invalid certificate upon connection.